12V Battery State of Charge by Chemistry

 Building an off-grid solar setup?
 Use the <a href="/solar/solar-panel-and-battery-sizing-calculator">solar panel and battery sizing calculator</a> to match panels to your battery bank.

-Voltage gives you a rough SOC estimate, but resting conditions and battery chemistry significantly affect accuracy.
+Voltage gives you a rough SOC estimate, but resting conditions and battery chemistry shift readings by 0.1-0.3V.
 Measure after a 2-hour rest, use the correct chart for your battery type, and accept that voltage-based SOC is an approximation — not a precise reading.
+How deep you discharge below that reading directly impacts battery lifespan — our depth of discharge guide details the SOC thresholds for each chemistry.

 Last updated: